 - Another example is antioxidants.
-These nutrients are a must for helping to promote egg health, repair and protect DNA (which may help to prevent miscarriages and mutated sperm), as well as protect the body from the effects that modern stress plays on our lives.
+These nutrients are a must for helping to promote egg health, repair and protect DNA (which may help to prevent miscarriages and mutated sperm), and protect the body from the effects that modern stress plays on our lives.
 Antioxidants are extremely sensitive to heat and are destroyed when they are cooked or heated.

-Because in today’s modern life (very different from the ancient days in China) our dietary and exercise habits, as well as our nutritional intake is often considered poor, smoothies and salads are a great way to boost nutritional intake each day and in turn improve egg health, endocrine function, overall fertility and complete health.
-I personally would rather focus on eating a nutrient dense diet for my fertility first and then if I decided I would like to seek out the help of a TCM practitioner, have them make up a diet plan according to TCM for my personal fertility issues.
+Because in today’s modern life (very different from the ancient days in China), our dietary and exercise habits, as well as our nutritional intake is often considered poor, so that smoothies and salads are a great way to boost nutritional intake each day, and in turn, improve egg health, endocrine function, overall fertility, and complete health.
+I personally would rather focus on eating a nutrient-dense diet for my fertility first and then, if I decided I would like to seek out the help of a TCM practitioner, have them make up a diet plan according to TCM for my personal fertility issues.
 But personally, the benefits I receive from eating an enzyme, antioxidant rich smoothie, or fiber and mineral rich salad, outweighs the benefits of cooking the food.